michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 You might have to write reports for your department, your hospital, the authorities, ... where you have to present data.
 With [knitr](https://yihui.org/knitr/) you can convert your R Markdown file into a Word document and even use word-templates you create or your organization provides for you.
 With an additional Latex-Installation like [TinyTeX](https://yihui.org/tinytex/) you can create pdf-documents and there are many more options.
 <br>

 The easiest way to start is to create a report as html-file that you can then print to pdf with your browser.
 Check out the `sample_report.Rmd`-file for an example.
-I also included a parameterization for the departments in the YAML-header.
-With that parameterization you can create reports for each department from one R Markdown file.
+I also included a parameterization for departments and years in the YAML-header.
+With that parameterization you can create reports for each department and year from one R Markdown file.
 More on parameterized reports: [R Markdown: The Definitive Guide - Chapter 15](https://bookdown.org/yihui/RMarkdown/parameterized-reports.html).